 The Jan.
 9 announcement that New York’s Museum of Modern Art would indeed at last tear down the twee Folk Art Museum embedded in its (MoMA’s) glassy skin has brought to the cozy little world of modern architecture a high degree of angst that shivers my timbers.

 The American Folk Art Museum is a cheesy little rectangle of rust thrust into the pastiche of the MoMA edifice on West 53rd St. The AFAM has achieved a sort of cult status now that the building, designed by Williams & Tsien only a dozen or so years ago, has become expendable.
-It seems, writes Martin Filler in the New York Review of Books, that its “richly [ahem – ed.] textured bronze facade clashes with MoMA’s predominantly glass street wall.”
+It seems, writes Martin Filler in the New York Review of Books, that its “richly textured” – ahem! – ” bronze facade clashes with MoMA’s predominantly glass street wall.”
 That AFAM does not fit in might strike some as an odd concern for a bunch of modernists.
 They never bat an eye when ramming their abominations into cohesive historical settings.

 MoMA’s building combines the 1936 original by Edward Durrell Stone and Philip L. Goodwin with a 1964 addition by Philip Johnson and a late ’90s expansion by Yoshio Tanaguchi.
 AFAM went up toward the end of that, but in recent years the museum went bankrupt and its building was sold to MoMA, which was urged by many to incorporate it into its own museum.
-It has only thinly disguised its reluctance to do so, and the slender rationale for resisting.
+MoMA and its minions have only thinly disguised their reluctance to do so, let alone the slender rationale for resisting.

 Anyway, the bouhaha got so hot that MoMA hired a young firm, Diller Scofidio + Renfro, to reconsider the matter.
 Ah, DS+R are old friends here in Providence, where they designed an art center for Brown University that melded an accordionesque facade with a facade suffering from mock earthquake damage, and awkwardly to boot!
 So I was glad to see they’ve run into a buzzsaw of criticism from the oh-so-culturally-sensitive architectural powers that be for doing MoMA’s bidding like a good little hired apparatchik.